splewis/get5/README.md

 ## ConVars
 Note: these are auto-executed on plugin start by the auto-generated (the 1st time the plugin starts) file ``cfg/sourcemod/get5.cfg``.

 You should either set these in the above file, or in the match config's ``cvars`` section.
+Note: cvars set in the ``cvars`` section will override other settings.

 - ``get5_auto_dump_stats``: whether match stats keyvalues files are saved to a get5_matchstats_matchid.cfg file (updated each map end)
 - ``get5_autoload_config``: a config file to autoload on map starts if no match is loaded